kishanaik5/NLP/README.md

 1. a.
 Write a program to extract data from text files using Python regular expression?
-b.
+<br /> b.
 Write a program to Perform Preprocessing (Tokenization, Stop Word Removal and Stemming) of Text.
 2. a.
 Write a Python program to create a list with n values.
 The list of integers with exactly two occurrences of nineteen and at least three occurrences of five.
 Return True Otherwise False.
 Sample: Input: [19, 19, 15, 5, 3, 5, 5, 2] Output: True
 Input: [19, 15, 15, 5, 3, 3, 5, 2] Output: False
 Input: [19, 19, 5, 5, 5, 5, 5] Output: True
-b.
+<br /> b.
 Write a program to implement N-Gram Model from the given text, excluding the stop words
 3. a.
 Write a program to plot the graph with the most frequently distributed word in the given text.
-b.
+<br /> b.
 Write a Python program to split a string of words separated by commas and spaces into two lists, words and separators.
 Input: The colors in my studyroom are blue, green, and yellow.
 Output:
 [['The', 'colors', 'in', 'my', 'studyroom', 'are', 'blue', 'green', 'and', 'yellow.'], [' ', ' ', ' ', ' ', ' ', ' ', ', ', ', ', ' ']]
 4. a.
 Write a python program extract all the numbers in the file and compute the sum of the numbers using regular expression.
-b.
+<br /> b.
 Write a program to extract specific patterns from a given sample sentence using regular expression-based chunking.
 5. a.
 Write a Python program to create a list with n values.
 The list of integers with exactly two occurrences of nineteen and at least three occurrences of five.
 Return True Otherwise False.
 Sample: Input: [19, 19, 15, 5, 3, 5, 5, 2] Output: True
 Input: [19, 15, 15, 5, 3, 3, 5, 2] Output: False
 Input: [19, 19, 5, 5, 5, 5, 5] Output: True
-b.
+<br /> b.
 Write a program to demonstrate how to use the nltk library to process text and generate a part-of-speech tag for each word and draw the parsed result.
 6. a.
 Write a program to extract all twitter handles from the following text.
 Twitter handle is the text that appears after https://twitter.com/ and is a single word.
-Also it contains only alphanumeric characters i.e. A-Z a-z , o to 9 and underscore _ b.Write a program to extract the personal Information from the given text text=''' Born Elon Reeve Musk
+Also it contains only alphanumeric characters i.e. A-Z a-z , o to 9 and underscore _
+<br /> b.Write a program to extract the personal Information from the given text
+text=''' Born Elon Reeve Musk
 June 28, 1971 (age 50)
 Pretoria, Transvaal, South Africa Citizenship